Get ready to make some unforgettable memories as we take you through the ultimate list of things to do in Mount Gambier and its surrounds.

 Most people will just come here to do one of the many easy tours each day, but there are also options to do some more adventurous caving too.

 After visiting the caves, there are BBQs and picnic tables here for an easy lunch, or visit the cafe for a meal.

 The town of Millicent is 50km from Mount Gambier.
 If you are passing through it’s worth a stop at the Millicent Museum to learn about the history of the area.

 They have all sorts of things from a steam engine to a collection of buggies, clothes from bygone eras and a shipwreck room with all sorts of things that have been recovered.

 Keep an eye out in Millicent for the murals that are starting to pop up on some of the sides of buildings around the town.
 I particularly like the honeycomb and bees.

 If it’s warm the Millicent Swimming Lake is perfect for a quick dip to cool off.
 To stretch your legs take a walk through the wetlands surrounding Lake McIntyre and take advantage of the BBQ and picnic facilities here.

-Looking for somewhere to stay?
+Looking for Mount Gambier accommodation?
 I recommend Pine Country Caravan Park.
-Click here for my review.

 Visiting more great South Australian locations?
 These posts might help